Point Ellice Bridge disaster: Bridge collapse

-On May 26, 1896, just before 2:00 pm the Consolidated Electric Railway Company's No. 16 street car passed over the Point Ellice Bridge.
+On May 26, 1896, just before 2:00 pm the Consolidated Electric Railway Company's No. 16 streetcar passed over the Point Ellice Bridge.
 It was overburdened with 143 passengers on their way to view the naval battles that were occurring in Esquimalt in celebration of Queen Victoria's birthday.
-Due to lacking safety standards, poor bridge maintenance, and the overcrowded street car, the bridge collapsed causing the streetcar to crash into the water.
-The 143 occupants of the street car, as well as two other horse-led vehicles and a gentleman on a bicycle who was crossing the bridge at the same time, fell into the water.
+Due to lacking safety standards, poor bridge maintenance, and the overcrowded streetcar, the bridge collapsed causing the streetcar to crash into the water.
+The 143 occupants of the streetcar, as well as two other horse-led vehicles and a man on a bicycle who was crossing the bridge at the same time, fell into the water.

 The register that recorded trolley fares had recorded that 98 fares had been collected, however it is believed that the conductor had not finished collecting fares when the collapse occurred.

 Rescue efforts

+Small boats are seen in the water at the Point Ellice Bridge disaster, presumably rescuing survivors.

 Seeing the streetcar plunge into the water, many bystanders leapt into action.
 According to the Daily Colonist on May 27, the day after the collapse:"The hour was not without its heroes who were quick to think and act, and to these heroes, women and men, the salvation of many lives from the waters is due, as well as the winning back from death of many who had to all appearances passed into the shadowland.
 The work of rescuers lasted through all the afternoon, and by evening the greater number of bodies had been recovered, although it is practically certain that yet others are still to be removed from the fatal waters."Many of homeowners who owned property at Point Ellice are recorded as having seen or heard the collapse and jumped into action to aid in rescue efforts.
 The daughters of Mr. Justice Drake of the Tyrwhitt-Drake residence are credited with pulling seven people from the water.
 The Grant residence at 304 Bay street was used a primary area for recovering both the living and dead.
 The dead were laid out on the lawn, and the living were taken into the drawing room where Mrs. Grant had worked quickly to turn it into an infirmary.
 Other neighbours are recorded as having brought: "blankets, brandy and other restoratives."
 The Daily Colonist remarked:"It was wonderful how coolly and energetically men and women worked.
 Class distinctions and all were forgotten.
 Delicate ladies whom one might expect to shrink from scenes of horror aided the work of resuscitating the unfortunate victims as one by one they were brought ashore and laid on the lawns of Capt.
 Grant's house.
 It was an awful sight as one motionless form after another was brought up on the steep back and placed upon the grass."